sagidana/fork/README.md

 - visual block mode
 - make asterisk work as <cword> in vim
 - record jumps in all the right places
+- make ALL delete operations to also yank the text...
+    - never thought this is something I used so much, I actually useless without it.
+- make gq take into account the indent level..

 - horizontal scrolling
 - add tabs status line like in vim